perscrew/react-native-form-validator/README.md

 }
 ```
 You need to pass the state manually to the useValidation hook in state object like above.
-You can also pass custome messages, labels, rules, deviceLocale and it returns object with all the methods that available in the class component.
+You can also pass custom messages, labels, rules, deviceLocale and it returns object with all the methods that available in the class component.

 ## 3. Complete example